Looking to Level Up Your Workplace?

 3. An Enhanced Visual Experience

-The pandemic had a profound impact on the adoption of Audiovisual (AV) technology in the workplace.
-With remote working becoming the norm for many, the need for virtual collaboration has never been greater.
+The pandemic had a profound impact on the adoption of audiovisual (AV) technology in the workplace.
+With remote and hybrid working now established as the default for many organisations – the ONS reports that around 28% of UK workers regularly work in a hybrid pattern – the need for seamless virtual collaboration has never been greater.
 To enhance the AV experience in the workplace, developers are shifting towards software-focused solutions, allowing businesses to use multiple and diverse devices across different locations and meeting rooms.
 This provides greater opportunities for collaboration and increases flexibility in the workplace.

 One major development in AV technology is the shift from traditional LED screens to Organic Light-Emitting Diode (OLED) screens.
 OLED screens are significantly thinner and more sophisticated than standard LEDs, and they use organic electroluminescent layers to light up.
 This allows for sharper, brighter, and better picture quality than traditional LED screens.
 OLED screens also consume less energy, making them more environmentally friendly and cost-effective.
 The improved picture quality of OLED screens has numerous benefits for video conferencing and remote collaboration.
-High-resolution OLED screens with shaper pixels allow for greater clarity in video calls, making it easier to see facial expressions and read text on the screen.
-This can improve collaboration, and communication and reduce the risk of misunderstandings.
-The deepening relationship between cloud computing and AV has also allowed companies to transfer work into virtual spaces, while still enjoying collaborative proximity akin to working in the same room.
-This has made it easier to collaborate and work remotely.
+High-resolution OLED screens with sharper pixels allow for greater clarity in video calls, making it easier to see facial expressions and read text on the screen.
+This can improve collaboration, communication, and reduce the risk of misunderstandings.

 4. Power-on-the-Go with Freedom to Roam